Welcome to my website. Just a little about me as poet and artist –

-Since 1991 (until a little later this year), I have been privileged to be the Director of Arts Initiatives for the Cleveland Foundation, the country’s oldest and first community foundation, where I have managed the Foundation’s arts grantmaking portfolio and created and managed a number of multi-year capacity-building initiatives to strengthen key cultural organizations in the arts sector.
+On October 1, 2015, I retired after nearly 25 years as the Director of Arts Initiatives for the Cleveland Foundation, the country’s oldest community foundation.
+During my time there I managed the Foundation’s arts grantmaking portfolio and created and managed a number of multi-year capacity-building initiatives to strengthen key cultural organizations in the arts sector.
 Most recently I developed the Foundation’s International Artist Residency program, Creative Fusion, and its arts audience engagement initiative, Engaging the Future.
 Read my Foundation blog here.
 I have served on the Board of Grantmakers in the Arts, a national philanthropy service organization and am a former President of Ohio Designer Craftsmen.

 Last year, (June 2014) I was humbled and honored to be the recipient of the Robert Bergman Award of the Cleveland Arts Prize.
 Bob Bergman was a friend and a generous and big-hearted advocate for the Arts.
 He transformed the culture of the Cleveland Museum of Art during his much-too-short time as it’s Director.
 When he passed so suddenly the whole community mourned him, and many of us still do.
 So I am deeply humbled to have been given this honor in his name.

 I am very lucky to participate in a wonderful writing group of exceptionally talented poets and we frequently perform our work together at group readings under the name Take Nine.
 I live in the friendly and incredibly literate city of Cleveland Heights with my two foundling cats.